 Some countries celebrate Tree Planting holidays.

 Australia – Last Friday in July is National Schools Tree Day.
-Last Sunday in July is National Tree Day.
+The last Sunday in July is National Tree Day.

 Brazil – Arbor Day is celebrated on September 21st.